deadc0de6/dotdrop/docs/templating.md

 ## Dotdrop header

 Dotdrop is able to insert a header in the generated dotfiles.
-This allows you to remind anyone opening the file for editing that this file is managed by dotdrop.
+This allows to remind anyone opening the file for editing that this file is managed by dotdrop.

 Here's what it looks like: